rongrimes/weewx-tempest-pi/README.md

 - Configure _ssh_ to run for remote access.

 #### Other software load
-I use `vim` for editing, and the text below uses vim.
-Any other editor is just as suitable.
+I use `vim` for editing and show it below; any other text editor is just as suitable.
 Here is the installation command for reference:
 ```
 sudo apt install vim
 ```